Entrants

 MOST ELEGANT OPEN CAR

-Academy of Art University Collection – San Francisco
+Academy of Art University Collection – San Francisco, California

 MOST ELEGANT CLOSED CAR